ElisePrete/Senior-Design/frontend/README.md

 ### How to deploy code changes:
 1. get the key from lizz‚ download it (there's a seperate key for the db server and the web-hosting server)

-2. in the folder where thefrom your local machine ssh into aws ubuntu server:
+2. in the folder where the key is located, ssh into aws ubuntu server:

 ssh -i <deploy-key-file>.pem ubuntu@18.205.252.35